docker/buildx/docs/guides/drivers/kubernetes.md

 Requires Kubernetes version 1.19 or later.
 Using Ubuntu as the host kernel is recommended.

-## Guide: Creating a Buildx builder in Kubernetes
+## Example: Creating a Buildx builder in Kubernetes

 This guide shows you how to: